 The email addresses of these customers are also shown in the commission rules setup.
 You can make commission rules for individual affiliate partners as well.

 In this, you will add basic details for promoting your product.

-You will find 2 internal option on this page.
-The first option you will find is “General Settings”
+You will find 4 internal options on this page.
+The first option you will find is “General Settings”.